evonbit/bitcoin-native-systems/Perpetual Distribution/01-about-perpetual-distribution.md

 (A) dynamically issue asset supply, one per eligible Bitcoin block, and
 (B) allocate new assets within a P2P network as a yield.

-Perpetual Distribution is a new Digital Matter Theory primitive, which wraps the Unique Non-Arbitrary Token (UNAT) framework and indexing functionalities in a fully on-chain system that does not require third-party protocol or indexing.
+Perpetual Distribution is a new Digital Matter Theory primitive, which wraps the Unique Non-Arbitrary Token (UNAT) framework and its required indexing functionalities in a fully on-chain system that does not require third-party protocol or indexing.
 This enables decentralized production of Bitcoin-issued assets in perpetuity.

 ---